uhub/awesome-actionscript-sorted/README.md

 * [cyrta/JsFlashC](https://github.com/cyrta/JsFlashC) - Javascript <-> Flash (ActionScript) <-> Alchemy (C/C++) communication
 * [CrazyFlasher/domwires-as3](https://github.com/CrazyFlasher/domwires-as3) - ActionScript 3 Framework
 * [cotejp/Jmulator](https://github.com/cotejp/Jmulator) - An ActionScript 3 library to simplify working with keyboard emulators (aka encoders) such as those made by Ultimarc.
-* [zhangq0355/as3redis](https://github.com/zhangq0355/as3redis) - An Actionscript 3 library for Redis
 * [Zae/AS3SudokuSolver](https://github.com/Zae/AS3SudokuSolver) - A SudokuSolver written in Actionscript 3
 * [tsukajizo/Framingo](https://github.com/tsukajizo/Framingo) - This is a framework made with ActionScript 3.0 for developing prototype application.
 * [StephanPartzsch/as3-airbrake-notifier](https://github.com/StephanPartzsch/as3-airbrake-notifier) - Library that sends crash reports from ActionScript 3 to airbrake (http://airbrake.io).